stream-rec/stream-rec/docs/Configuration.md

 > - `Output folder`: The directory where the recorded streams will be saved.
 If you are running the tool in a Docker container, make sure the path is
     a container path bind to host.
 Otherwise, you may not be able to locate the recorded streams.
 For example, assuming you deployed with `/path/to/host/folder:/path/to/container/folder`.
 Then, you should put `/path/to/container/folder` as the output folder.
-> - If you want to disable parted downloads, set the `Maximum parted download duration` to a high value, e.g., `1` day.
+> - If you want to disable parted downloads, set both `Maximum parted download duration`, `Maximum parted download size` to 0.
 > - Read the comments of each setting for more information.
 You can also open a discussion if you have any questions.

 ![global_settings.png](https://github.com/stream-rec/stream-rec-frontend/blob/master/docs/en/settings.png)